-Dr. Dombkowski’s research is focused on improving the effectiveness of health services to children, particularly through access to adequate primary care services.
-His research includes studies aimed at fostering appropriate preventive services for children with asthma and other chronic conditions, as well as mechanisms to improve the timeliness of childhood vaccinations.
-Much of Dr. Dombkowski’s research evaluates improvements to pediatric health services that are enabled through information technology enhancements.
+Dr. Dombkowski’s research is focused on improving the effectiveness and efficiency of health services to children.
+His research includes studies aimed at mechanisms to improve the timeliness of childhood vaccinations, as well as fostering appropriate preventive services for children with chronic conditions.
+Much of Dr. Dombkowski’s research evaluates improvements to pediatric health services that are fostered by information technology enhancements.

 DrPH, Public Health Policy, University of Michigan School of Public Health, 2001

-M.S., Biometrics, University of Michigan School of Natural Resources, 1983
+M.S., Natural Resources, University of Michigan School of Natural Resources, 1983

 B.S., Natural Resources, University of Michigan, 1980